seven-technologies-cloud/pythonrest/README.md

 **Version 0.3.2:**
 * Adding fix for search path option not working on some PostgreSQL environments

+**Version 0.3.3:**
+* Adding powershell test scripts for mysql, postgresql and sqlserver

 **Version 0.3.4:**
 * Fix CORS issue by properly attaching headers to JSON responses in build_proxy_response